billstclair/cl-diceware/README.md

 **&ast;real-random-p&ast;**

 Variable controls whether to use /dev/random or /dev/urandom for random numbers.
 If true and not :USE-FEATURES, will use /dev/random, otherwise /dev/urandom.
-If EQ to :USE-FEATURES, will use /dev/random only if :CL-DICEWARE-REAL-RANDOM-P is on *FEATURES*. cl-diceware.asd pushes :CL-DICEWARE-REAL-RANDOM-P on *FEATURES* if the CL_DICEWARE_REAL_RANDOM environment variable is non-blank.
+If EQ to :USE-FEATURES, will use /dev/random only if :CL-DICEWARE-REAL-RANDOM-P is on *FEATURES*. cl-diceware.asd pushes :CL-DICEWARE-REAL-RANDOM-P on &ast;FEATURES&ast; if the CL_DICEWARE_REAL_RANDOM environment variable is non-blank.

+Default: use /dev/urandom

 Bill St. Clair &lt;billstclair@gmail.com&gt;<br/>
 4 September 2015